 Siemens is a long term investor in the north of England.

-Siemens is a major employer across the north of England with ten significant facilities in the region, employing over 6,000 people and over 200 apprentices.
-From the manufacturer of variable speed drives in Cheshire, to the production of gas turbines in Newcastle, as well as the development of the UK’s first wind turbine blade manufacturing facility in Hull - we are at the heart of a productive and highly skilled Northern Powerhouse.
-We have recently announced plans to establish a new state-of-the-art factory to manufacture and commission trains in Goole.
-This development, which could mean an investment of up to £200m, is a major step forward for Siemens’ journey in the Northern Powerhouse.
+Siemens with our UK head quarters in Manchester is a major employer across the north of England with significant facilities in the region.
+From the manufacture of variable speed drives in Cheshire, to Smart Infrastructure solutions in Hebburn as well as the development of the UK’s first wind turbine blade manufacturing facility in Hull - we are at the heart of a productive and highly skilled Northern Powerhouse.
+Siemens Mobility is currently building a new state-of-the-art factory to manufacture and commission trains in Goole.
+This development, which is an investment of £200m, creating 700 new jobs and value in the local supply chain is a major step forward for Siemens’ journey in the Northern Powerhouse.

 We are investing in the north’s graduate and R&D capacity too.
 We recently opened two digital innovation labs at Newcastle University and Sheffield University.
 The Mindsphere Innovation Network will help digitalise University assets and prepare regional graduates with new skills.